 - Apply petroleum jelly to the lip of the toilet plunger; this improves the seal and suction during plunging

-- Put the plunger over the drain and put some serious muscle into plunging repeatedly until hair, gunk or a combination of stuff begins to emerge through the drain and the tub/shower or sink begins to drain freely
+- Put the plunger over the drain and put some serious muscle into plunging repeatedly.
+The hair, gunk or a combination of stuff should begin to emerge through the drain.
+Eventually, the tub/shower or sink will begin to drain freely.

 When It’s Time to Call the Local Plumbing Pros